alan2207/bulletproof-react/docs/project-structure.md

 ],
 ```

 You might also want to enforce unidirectional codebase architecture.
-This means that the code should flow in one direction, from the top to the bottom of the application.
+This means that the code should flow in one direction, from shared parts of the code to the application (shared -> features -> app).
 This is a good practice to follow as it makes the codebase more predictable and easier to understand.
 To enforce this, you can use ESLint:

 ```js
 'import/no-restricted-paths': [